 His nine CDs of old-time Appalachian-style string-band music include two for children.

-His ten books consist of eight full-length poetry collections, a memoir about his life as a touring artist, and a volume
+His eleven books consist of nine full-length poetry collections, a memoir about his life as a touring artist, and a volume

 of acrostic poems for kids.

 A former college professor with an MFA in Creative Writing, he's been a visiting writer at nearly 100 colleges and universities,